Software Entrepreneur; CEO and founder of Blues Wireless

-Ray has long been a pioneer in the areas of communications and social productivity.
-Through late 2010 he served as chief software architect of Microsoft, the company’s most senior technical leadership role that he assumed following its acquisition of Groove Networks – a company he founded in 1997 to develop software for secure peer-to-peer business team collaboration.
+Ray has long been a pioneer in the areas of communications infrastructure and collaborative productivity.
+Through late 2010 he served as CTO and chief software architect of Microsoft, a role that he assumed following its acquisition of Groove Networks – a company Ozzie founded in 1997 to develop software for end-to-end secure mobile business team collaboration.

-Prior to Groove, in 1984 Ozzie was founder and CEO of Iris Associates, the creator and developer of Lotus Notes.
-A decade later, Iris was acquired by Lotus and IBM.
-Under his leadership, Lotus Notes grew to be used for communications and productivity by hundreds of millions at most major enterprises worldwide.
-Before creating Notes, he was lead developer of Symphony at Lotus, worked on 1-2-3, on VisiCalc at Software Arts, and on operating systems at Data General.
+Prior to Groove, in 1984 Ozzie was founder and CEO of Iris Associates, the creator and developer of Lotus Notes that was ultimately acquired by Lotus and IBM.
+Under his leadership, Lotus Notes grew to be used for e-Mail and low-code collaborative applications by hundreds of millions at most major enterprises worldwide.

-Ozzie currently serves as a director of Hewlett Packard Enterprise, Safecast, and Balena.
-He previously served as a director of the Electronic Privacy Information Center (EPIC) and was a member of the National Research Council’s Computer Science and Telecommunications Board.
+He currently serves as a director of Hewlett Packard Enterprise, Safecast, and Balena, and as an advisor to AT&T. Previously, he served on the National Research Council’s Computer Science and Telecommunications Board, and as a director of the Electronic Privacy Information Center (EPIC).